lawrenceagles/nodejs-in-action/chapter04-node-web-apps/README.md

 ## 02-restful-express
 Illustrates how to use the `express` framework to create the scaffolding for a RESTful service layer.
 The application responds to `POST` but do not support information in the body.

+## 03-restful-express-with-body-parsing
+An `express` based RESTful service layer with body parsing support for JSON and form encoded data.